adtzlr/ttb/README.md

 ## A note on the Permutation of Indices

 Currently only a subset of reordering `(i,j,k,l) --> (i,k,j,l)` with `permute(C4,1,3,2,4)` and `(i,j,k,l) --> (i,l,j,k)` with `permute(C4,1,4,2,3)` is available.
 Be careful, no error is raised in all other cases.
 Instead no reordering is perfomed and the input `(i,j,k,l)` ordering will be returned.

+## External Libraries
+This library is not using any [LAPACK](http://www.netlib.org/lapack/) functions.
+Instead you can compile your subroutine with `-o3` flag where at least the Intel compiler translates nested for-loops to [Intel MPI](https://software.intel.com/en-us/intel-mpi-library) functions.
+I'm open for ideas how to use LAPACK and Intel MPI in the future - please let me know.

 ## Neo-Hookean Material
 With the help of the Tensor module the Second Piola-Kirchhoff stress tensor `S` of a nearly-incompressible Neo-Hookean material model is basically a one-liner: